GenericName1911/SC2FLA-FOSS-Edition/README.md

 - ~~Set default textfield colour to white [V3.0]~~
 - ~~Log using Colorama instead of raw ANSI code injection [V3.0]~~
 - Implement dump feature [V4.0]
-- Downgrade with dir arg (ScD supports it, but version selector is broken)
+- Downgrade with dir arg (ScD supports it, but version selector is broken) [Not possible at the moment]
 - Separate package for automation/convenience.
 CLI will still be supported and offers greater control.

 ## Licensing Notice: